2017 Summer Concerts at Independence Grove

-Our Events in the Plaza outdoor concerts are held Tuesdays, 7:30 pm, mid-June through early August at Independence Grove Forest Preserve in Libertyville.
+Our Events in the Plaza outdoor concerts are held Tuesdays, 7:30 pm, June 13–August 8, 2017, at Independence Grove Forest Preserve in Libertyville.
 No rain dates.
 No concert on July 4.

 Concerts are held at the preserve's outdoor amphitheater, Millennia Plaza, overlooking a 115-acre lake.

 To help offset our costs to host these quality concerts, there is an entrance fee of $6 per car after 5 pm on event nights.

 Arrive early to secure a parking spot; cars are turned away when parking is full.
 For your safety, and as a courtesy to preserve neighbors, please park in the preserve only.

 Bring blankets and lawn chairs.
 Pop up canopies are not permitted in the plaza or lawn.